Hallvard-Benan/auction-house/README.md

 ## Contributing

 Fork the repo, create a new branch to make your changes and make a pull request, and I will take a look at it.
+Or contact me with feedback.

 ## Contact